UCC Postgraduate courses

 • IT6101 Translation: Methods and Practice (10 credits)

-• LL6030 Translation Project (General) (10 credits)
+• LL6030 Translation Project (Other) (10 credits)

-Group C: Specialised Translation Practices
+Group B: Specialised Translation Practices

 • LL6013 Introduction to the Localisation Industry (5 credits)

-• LL6025 Introduction to Audio-visual Translation Studies (5 credits)
+• LL6025 Introduction to Audiovisual Translation Studies (5 credits)

 • LL6027 Genres in Translation (5 credits)

-• LL6028 Translation in the European Union (5 credits)
+• LL6028 Translation in the European Union (5)

 • LL6036 Introduction to Terminology (5 credits)